Jean-Pierre Bemba: March 2007 violence

-In the first half of June, it was reported that, despite the expiration of the 60 days prescribed by the Senate, Bemba would not return to the DRC due to safety concerns.
+In the first half of June, it was reported that despite the expiration of the 60 days prescribed by the Senate, Bemba would not return to the DRC due to safety concerns.
 According to MLC executive secretary Thomas Luhaka, Bemba was medically able to return and take part in politics again, and Luhaka called for a political solution to facilitate his return.
 Without Senate permission to be absent, he would automatically lose his seat if absent from over a quarter of Senate sessions, unless the absences were justified.
-On 15 June, the Senate extended Bemba's permitted absence until 31 July, following a request from Bemba in a 12 June letter in asking for more time.
+On June 15, the Senate extended Bemba's permitted absence until July 31, following a request from Bemba in a June 12 letter in asking for more time.
 In this letter he expressed a readiness to return and take part in politics, but also expressed concerns about his safety.

-On 13 July, Bemba met with Louis Michel, the European Commissioner for Development & Humanitarian Aid.
+On July 13, Bemba met with Louis Michel, the European Commissioner for Development & Humanitarian Aid.
 According to Michel, Bemba "intends to give the presidential majority the benefit of the doubt" and would not do or say anything "that could be taken as an attempt at destabilisation".
-He did not return by the deadline on 31 July, with a spokesman citing continued security concerns; the Senate was then in recess until 15 September, and Senate President Kengo wa Dondo said that Bemba would not be penalized for being away during this period because the Senate was not in session.
-In a statement published on 1 August, Bemba said that he wanted to return before 15 September.
+He did not return by the July 31 deadline, with a spokesman citing continued security concerns; the Senate was then in recess until September 15, and Senate President Kengo wa Dondo said that Bemba would not be penalized for being away during this period because the Senate was not in session.
+In a statement published on August 1, Bemba said that he wanted to return before September 15.

-It was announced on 7 September that Bemba had met with National Assembly President Vital Kamerhe in Portugal to discuss his potential return.
-In November 2007, he visited Belgium and met with Belgian Foreign Minister Karel De Gucht on 5 November.
+It was announced on September 7 that Bemba had met with National Assembly President Vital Kamerhe in Portugal to discuss his potential return.
+In November 2007, he visited Belgium and met with Belgian Foreign Minister Karel De Gucht.

 In a March 2008 interview, Bemba said that he was in "forced exile" and that it seemed the government was moving towards a dictatorship.